 - Fold lengthwise, along line "a".

-- Take a piece of tape the length of the paper strip and tape over/around the long seam, so that it can't be unfolded.
-(This is optional, but makes the paper last much longer.
-See the video if the pictures below aren't clear.)
+- Using a piece of tape the length of the paper strip, tape over/around the long seam, so that it can not be unfolded.

 - Fold widthwise, along line "b".

-- Align the bottom of the paper template (as indicated by “cap” with the cap of your pen, making sure that the side labeled “this side against the pen” is exactly that.
+- Align the bottom of the paper template (indicated by the word “cap”) with the cap of your pen, making sure that the side labeled “this side against the pen” is exactly that.

-- Place a piece of tape over the “c” tape area and tape to the pen.
+- Place a piece of tape over the “c” tape area to secure it to the pen.

 - Tape “d” to the pen in the same way, making sure the template lays flat against the pen.
-The two ends of the template will NOT match up.
+The two ends of the template will NOT be matched up.

 Modify the Servo Horn

-- Use your hand to slowly rotate the servo horn as far counterclockwise as you can, but don’t force it!
+- Use your hand to gently rotate the servo horn as far counterclockwise as you can.
+Be careful not to force it.

 - Use a phillips-head screwdriver to remove the servo horn.

 - Use diagonal cutters, tin snips, or a hand saw to cut off three of the points.
 Be sure to wear safety glasses and, if using a hand saw, hold servo horn with clamp - not your hands!

 Test and Configure the Servo

 - Make sure the power is off on your S3.
 Connect the 3-wire cable to the pin row marked P5.
-Orient the connector so that the black wire is connected to the Ground column, the red wire is connected to the middle or 5V pin, and the white signal connector is on the pin column - all along the row marked P5.
+Orient the connector so that the black wire is connected to the Ground column, the red wire is connected to the middle or 5V pin, and the white signal connector wire is on the pin column.

 - Open BlocklyProp, login, make a new program called Pen Down Test, and construct the code below.
 Hint: You will need to use a set variable block and a get variable block to complete this code, renaming as below.

-- Save it, compile and load to EEPROM.
-This sets the Servo to the center (90 degree) position and sets the center LED to green.
+- Save it, compile, and load to EEPROM.
+This sets the servo to the center position and sets the center LED to green.

-- Place the modified servo horn back over the servo output spline in the orientation (angle) shown below, push down onto the spline, and replace the screw to secure.
+- Place the modified servo horn back over the servo output shaft in the orientation shown below, push down onto the output shaft, and replace the screw to secure.

 Putting it All Together

-- Adhere the tape or strip to your S3 on the surface adjacent to the pinout silkscreen, about 3/4” back from the face that has “S3” written on it.
+- Adhere the tape to your S3 on the surface adjacent to the pinout silkscreen, about 3/4” back from the face that has S3 written on it.

-- Place the servo over the tape in the position show and press/hold in place for 30 seconds to ensure a good bond to the tape.
+- Place the servo over the tape in the position shown and press/hold in place for 30 seconds to ensure a good, strong bond.

-- Plug the servo into P5 of the hacker port (if disconnected for this process), and use the cable tie to manage the extra cable.
+- Plug the servo into P5 of the Hacker Port, if not already connected, and use the cable tie to contain the extra cable.

-- Place S3 over safe writing surface (remember Sharpie ink in permanent!).
+- Place your S3 over a safe writing surface (remember Sharpie ink is permanent).

-- Remove cap from pen, place the pen in the hole, and twist the paper loop over & onto the servo horn as shown in the next set of photos.
+- Remove the cap from the pen and place ink down in the pen holder.
+Twist the paper loop over and onto the servo horn as shown in the next set of photos.

 - Open BlocklyProp, login, and open your Pen Down Test.
 Save a copy as Pen Down and Up Test.
 Then modify the code as shown below.

-This code depicts the following: First, you add a pen_up variable block.
+This code depicts the following: First, you add a pen_up set variable block.
 Your values may vary - see note below.
 Next, you loop the body of the code 5 times.
-Green LED indicates that the pen is down, where it stays for 500 ms. The red LED shows that the pen is up.
-The pen is up for 500 ms. As before, the servo is attached to P5.
+A green LED indicates that the pen is down, where it stays for 500 ms. The red LED shows that the pen is up, again for 500 ms. As before, the servo is attached to P5.
 Finally, you disable the servo when finished.

 Note: pen_down and pen_up values will vary based on your servo position, paper loop size and position, but the 20 degrees between values should be close to correct.
 Play with it to find out what works best for you.

 - Modify the program.
-Name it “Pen Down and Up Drive Test”- adding a speed variable block and motor speed block (left, below) just above the repeat block.
+Name it “Pen Down and Up Drive Test”- adding a speed variable block and drive speed block.

 - Now add the stop driving block at the end.
 This code makes the S3 move forward as the pen moves from down to up - making a dotted line.